 - For instrumental primaries Wind Symphony is the required ensemble.

 - Those students who are keyboard primaries in the Music Education concentration of the B.M. will choose either the instrumental track or the choral track, or both.
-In the instrumental track Wind Symphony is the required ensemble, and in the choral track it is University Choir or Camerata Singers.
-If a student chooses to pursue both tracks they must perform in both the Wind Symphony and University Choir or Camerata Singers every semester.
+In the instrumental track Wind Symphony is the required ensemble, and in the choral track it is a University Choir or Camerata Singers.
+If a student chooses to pursue both tracks they must perform in both the Wind Symphony and a University Choir or Camerata Singers every semester.